0xdefh/0xdefh.github.io/_posts/2025-02-11-OSINT-Study-case-Hunting-ClickFix-Social-Engineering.md

 - ThreatFox
 - URLScan.io

 -> By doing this you help the intelligence commmunity to fight against the TA.
+Faster detection mean less time waste on finding it and shut it down (I do know they has BulletProof Hosting and Infrastructure Laundering)

 #### Publish on MISP (If you could)

-By having an account on MISP you can publish your finding on
+By having an account on MISP you can publish your finding on MISP.

 ## Conclusion & Biaes

-I know this was a lengthy article, and I hope it provided valuable insights to support you on your journey to conducting hunts independently.
-My inspiration came largely from the blogs of Sekoia and Group-IB.
-Also not to mention folks that are sharing information and intelligence for free on Social Media / Blogs Platform.
+I realize this was a long article, but I hope it offered useful insights to help you conduct independent hunts.
+I drew much of my inspiration from the blogs of Sekoia and Group-IB, as well as from individuals who generously share information and intelligence for free on social media and blog platforms.

-My conclusion and perspective on these type of phishing is that, if only one momment that you careless and paste something on your computer without prior checking then changes are you getting hacked will be very high, we are living in a fast world and a lot of information floating around, by verify all of the information you come arcoss will take a bunch of time.
+My takeaway on this type of phishing is that a single moment of carelessness—like pasting something onto your computer without checking it first—can drastically increase your chances of being hacked.
+We live in a fast-paced world with an overwhelming amount of information circulating, and verifying everything you encounter would take an enormous amount of time.

-TA know this and exploit evevy corner of it.
-By hunting and reported these type of phishing -> we only contribute a small little effort into slowing them down (I mean you can't absolute stoping any evil and bad thing tbh)

-Honestly, Hunting is just like a quest fo
+Threat actors are well aware of this and exploit every opportunity they can.
+By hunting and reporting these phishing attempts, we’re making a small but meaningful contribution to slowing them down—though, to be honest, it’s impossible to completely stop every malicious or harmful act.

+I’d rather take small actions than do nothing at all, and I hope these efforts can support you on your hunting journey.
+By the time this blog gains recognition, those threat actors might be reading it too.
+I’ve read Beyond Good and Evil by Friedrich Nietzsche, and I understand that your existence is inevitable, just as there’s a moral gray area to navigate.
+With all due respect, good luck—we’ll do our best to slow you down as much as we can.
+After all, we’re inevitable too.

 ### Bias

-Also these thing doesn't actually work everytime, there infrastructure change and they will use CDN such as CloudFlare & Akamai and other thing to hide their infra from detection such as URLScan, Google Dork, generally internet scanner
+Also these thing doesn't actually work everytime, their infrastructure will change and they will use CDN such as CloudFlare & Akamai and other thing to  hide their infra from detection such as URLScan, Google Dork, generally internet scanner.

+I do think that if you guy (TA) reply on CDN and those CDN servers are also on the Internet and has fixed number of servers (probably not too fixed).
+In my opinion, sooner or later we'll be able to scan those & corner you.

+Just my opinion, maybe I'm wrong.

 ## Refs